Friday

 (The following is a guideline for a 3 layer 8" cake)

-• Using a marker pen, draw a 21cm x 14cm rectangle on each wax sheet
+• Using a marker pen, draw a 21cm x 14cm rectangle on each parchment sheet

 • Mark lines at every 2.6cm (these will be the individual shards)